Are you open to the public?

 We can also ID live or expired specimens.
 Please place these in a secure clear container when delivering them to us.

-We do not ID or offer control for any form of domestic human parasite.
-Samples of bedbugs, lice, crabs, and other body vermin are not allowed in the facility.
+We do not ID or offer control for any form of human parasite*.
+For the safety of our customers, samples of bedbugs, lice, crabs, and other body vermin are not allowed in the facility.
 If you suspect you have any of these pests in your home, please contact a home pest control specialist.
 Body vermin bites or infestations should be brought to a medical professional.

 What do you sell in your gift shop?

-We have everything from hand-crafted gifts and accessories to bug toys and educational kits for kids.
+We have everything from hand-crafted home & garden goods to bug toys and educational kits for children.
 We carry many one-of-kind items made by local artisans and small businesses.
 We sell our own professionally mounted and framed butterflies and exotic insect specimens, all crafted in-house by our bug experts using ethically sourced specimens.
 Our selection of literature is also curated by our bug specialists and includes guides to butterfly gardening, regional butterfly and insect field guides, and educational books for children.
 You can also take home Idlewild Butterfly Farm apparel and souvenirs to remember your visit.

 Do you sell plants?